MoserMichael/jscriptparse/PYXHISTORY.md

 * PYX 0.2.4 / PRS 0.0.4
     * add bitwise functions
-    * PYXTUT - add section on operators
+    * tutorial - add section on operators
     * got errors in reporting wrong types (in rtlib type checks)
     * rtlib - report error if numeric arguments are not a number.
+    * fix bug in completion of hashes, when value does not exit map.novalue<tab tab> got exit from shell.

 * PYX 0.2.3 / PRS 0.0.4
     * fix associativity of operations (what a shame)